JACARANDA FINANCE PTY LTD

 Yes, if you have not carried out all of your obligations under your contract.

-16 If my credit provider writes asking me where the mortgaged goods are, do I have to say where they are?
+- If my credit provider writes asking me where the mortgaged goods are, do I have to say where they

 Yes.
-You have 7 days after receiving Jacaranda Finance’s request to tell Jacaranda Finance.
-If you do not have the goods you must give Jacaranda Finance all the information you have so they can be traced.
+You have 7 days after receiving your credit provider’s request to tell your credit provider.
+If you do not have the goods you must give your credit provider all the information you have so they can be traced.

-Get in touch with Jacaranda Finance immediately.
+Get in touch with your credit provider immediately.
 Discuss the matter and see if you can come to some arrangement.
-You can ask Jacaranda Finance to change your contract in a number of ways–
+You can ask your credit provider to change your contract in a number of ways, for example –

-- to extend the term of the contract and either reduce the mount of each payment accordingly or defer payments for a set time; or
+- to extend the term of the contract and either reduce the mount of each payment accordingly or defer payments for a specified period; or

-- to delay payments for a set time.
+- to simply defer payments for a specified period.

 Yes, if you are in default under your contract.
 But the law says that you cannot be unduly harassed or threatened for repayments.
 If you think you are being unduly harassed or threatened, contact your Government Consumer Agency or the Trade Practices Commission, or get legal advice.

 Yes.
 The law will give you other rights and obligations.
 You should also READ YOUR CONTRACT carefully.

-IF YOU HAVE ANY COMPLAINTS ABOUT YOUR CREDIT CONTRACT, OR WANT MORE INFORMATION, CONTACT YOUR CREDIT PROVIDER.
+IF YOU HAVE ANY COMPLAINTS ABOUT YOUR CREDIT CONTRACT, OR WANT MORE INFORMATION, CONTACT YOUR CREDIT PROVDIER.
 YOU MUST ATTEMPT TO RESOLVE YOUR COMPLAINT WITH YOUR CREDIT PROVIDER BEFORE CONTACTING YOUR CREDIT PROVIDER’S EXTERNAL DISPUTE RESOLUTION SCHEME.
-IF YOU HAVE A COMPLAINT WHICH REMAINS UNRESOLVED AFTER SPEAKING TO YOUR CREDIT PROVIDER YOU CAN CONTACT YOUR CREDIT PROVIDER’S EXTERNAL DISPUTE RESOLUTION SCHEME OR GET LEGAL ADVICE.
+IF YOU HAVE A COMPLAINT WHICH REMAINS UNRESOVLED AFTER SPEAKING TO YOUR CREDIT PROVIDER YOU CAN CONTACT YOUR CREDIT PROVIDER’S EXTERNAL DISPUTE REOSLUTION SCHEME OR GET LEGAL ADVICE.
 EXTERNAL DIPSUTE REOSLUTION IS A FREE SERVICE ESTABLISHED TO PROVDIE YOU WITH AN INDEPENDENT MECHANISM TO RESOLVE SPECIFCI COMPLAINTS.
 YOUR CREDIT PROVIDER’S EXTERNAL DISPUTE RESOLUTION PROVIDER IS: